 As we age, most of us start to realize that time, energy, and resources are precious.
 Your soul starts to reckon with important questions, “do I stay on the cycle of just “doing” or do I stop, recharge and re-evaluate my life patterns?”
 ANUME Foundation was born out of this intense questioning of “how do I make a difference?”

 Meet the ANUME Foundation.
-We are a growing, teaching and spiritual ground that incorporates and intertwines organic food with community outreach, nutrition and ecology.
+We are a growing, teaching and spiritual ground.
 Born in March of 2014, ANUME Foundation had a primary mission – feeding people, especially those experiencing hardship and needing community support.
-Developing a business model of 75% total output donated to area shelters and 25% sold to area restaurants, we thought that we could impact people’s lives and encourage people to reach their optimum health.
+Developing a business model of 75% total output donated to area shelters and 25% sold wholesale, we thought that we could impact people’s lives and encourage people to reach their optimum health.
 The goal was to introduce people to healthier food choices, cook more at home and develop an overall conscientious concern for a healthier lifestyle.

 The ANUME farm is located in La Grange, Texas in Fayette County.
 Known for its beauty, churches and agriculture, it was a perfect place to begin an adventure.
 Just weeks after purchase, Ronnie Vinson and I began cultivating and planting a garden in the existing soil on the 55-acre plot now known as the ANUME farm.
 We started small with two rows of vegetables producing 90 pounds of food in a short 65-day window.
-Ninety pounds of food was too much for our family so we took it to the Houston Food Bank.
-Going there opened our eyes to the necessity of feeding others fresh, organic food.
+We took our first donation to the Houston Food Bank.
+That experience opened our eyes to the necessity of feeding others fresh, organic food.
 The staff at the food bank told us that they were not receiving organic food and it was a gift to receive ours.
 This ignited us to reach out to the A&M University, develop our Board of Directors and apply to the State for our 501(c) 3 non-profit status.

 We thought it was important to seek advice from others on how to grow more food and relied on A&M University’s, Dr. Joseph Masabni, to educate us on plant nutrition and soil amendment.
 Soon after, we began attending organic conferences and one in particular, Dr. Elaine Ingham’s Study of the Soil Web.
 This conference significantly changed the course of ANUME.
-We began to understand how nutrients get inside plants so they can grow in the first place.
-This would change our sustainability as gardeners and direct us into the world of nutrition.
-Understanding how nutrients move through plants with electrical charge and microbes while learning what and when to feed plants grossly expanded our intuition, curiosity and desire to grow more food.
-At this particular conference we met with some of the most highly regarded promoters of organic food and applications.
-Bob Randall, John Ferguson and Mike Serrant became our friends and people who supported us with their knowledge, product and advice with regards to organic growing and nutrition.
-We were blessed.
+We began to understand how nutrients get inside plants.
+Understanding how nutrients move through plants with electrical charges and microbes while learning what and when to feed plants grossly expanded our curiosity and desire to grow more food.
+At this particular conference we met with some of the most highly regarded organic educators and practitioners.
+Bob Randall, John Ferguson and Mike Serrant became our friends and people who believed in our mission.

-We know that it takes lots of great help, community support and funding to keep us going.
-Our expanding education efforts to teach healthy eating and lifestyle habits have brought us many strong supporters.
-In 2017 we hope to raise over $150,000 in funds to support our mission.
+We know today it takes a lot of help, support and funding to keep us going.
+We are grateful to all those who have believed in our mission and support us monetarily, physically and with their products to flourish our farm.
 If you would like to visit us or learn more about our endeavors, please contact us for a tour and discussion.
 It would be worthy of your time, energy and resources.
 Together, we can change lives through organic nutrition.